SioKCronin/website/content/ai_notes/books/swarm_robotics_models.md

 ### Agent-Based Modeling

-This approach is en vogue at the Santa Fe Institute, and has had a long history in computer science, stemming back from Nuemann's automata, and, later, Langton's artificial life.
+This approach is en vogue at the Santa Fe Institute, and has had a long history in computer science, stemming back from von Neumann's automata, and, later, Langton's artificial life.

 ### Control Theory

-From the author's perspective, there's been work in this space, but the fact that the nondeterminism in these models, and how that plays out as coherence breakdowns stemming from local communication pose a challenge that still needs to be addressed by this lens.
+From the author's perspective, there's been work in this space, but the nondeterminism in these models, and how that plays out as coherence breakdowns stemming from local communication, pose a challenge that still needs to be addressed.

 ### Physics